tohojo/flent/doc/short-intro.rst

 :py:mod:`matplotlib`).
 For the interactive plot viewer, a graphical display (and suitably configured :py:mod:`matplotlib`) is required.

-Most tests employ the netperf benchmarking tool to run the tests.
+Most tests employ the :command:`netperf` benchmarking tool to run the tests.
 Version 2.6 or higher is required, and netperf must be compiled with the :command:`--enable-demo` option passed to :command:`./configure`.
 Some tests use iperf in addition to, or instead of netperf.
 Both tools must be available in the :envvar:`PATH`.

 For ICMP ping measurements, the version of ping employed must support output timestamping (the -D parameter to GNU ping).
 This is not supported by the BSD